 Why is this study being done?

-OUTLINE: This is a multicenter study.
-Patients are stratified according to ethnic background (Hispanic vs non-Hispanic white vs African-American).
-Patients are randomized to 1 of 2 intervention arms.
+OUTLINE: Patients are randomized to 1 of 2 intervention arms.

 Who is eligible to participate?

-- Diagnosis of acute lymphoblastic leukemia (ALL) at < 21 years of age, in first remission (enrollment on a Children Oncology Group (COG) therapeutic study for ALL is not required)
+- Diagnosis of ALL, in first remission; enrollment on a Children Oncology Group (COG) therapeutic study for ALL is not required

-- Has a parent or designated caregiver (i.e., adult physically present in the household) who is willing to enter into a mutual agreement with the patient to participate in a daily supervised medication administration routine; for patients who travel between more than one household, a parent or designated caregiver will be required at each household
+- Has a designated parent or caregiver who is willing to enter into a mutual agreement with the patient to participate in a daily supervised medication administration routine

-- Able and willing to use the Medication Event Monitoring Systems (MEMS®) TrackCap™ (e.g., not using a pillbox or prescribed liquid mercaptopurine [6MP])
+- Able and willing to use the MEMS® TrackCap™ (e.g., not using a pillbox or prescribed liquid 6MP)

-- Patient and parent/caregiver must be willing to use a cellular telephone to receive medication reminders via text messaging during study period
+- Parent/caregiver and patient (if 12 years and older) must be willing to use a cellular telephone to receive medication reminders via text messaging during study period

 - Patient and parent/caregiver must speak English or Spanish